valeriog2023/Networks/MULTICAST_NOTES.md

 ## PIM SPARSE MODE - ASSERT

-If multiple multicast routers share a single segment, only will one will send traffic to avoid duplication, i.e. the downstream router would see, accept and forward packets from both.
+If multiple multicast routers share a single segment, only one will send traffic to avoid duplication, i.e. the downstream router would see, accept and forward packets from both.
 *  A router detects that someone is sending traffic for the same (S,G), that is also locally active (S,G)
    so it originates a PIM Assert message.
-   The message contains the source IP, the group, and the path cost to the source (AD, Metric).
+   The message contains the source IP: S, the group: G, and the path cost to the source (AD, Metric).
 *  The Messge is evaluated: best (lowest) AD value wins the assertion
    *  metric and router ip on the segment are used as possible tie breaker if required
 *  The loser  will remove the (S,G) state on its interface and stop flooding traffic.